Michael Geoghegan: Early career: 1973 - 2006

 He joined HSBC in 1973 as an international manager and, since then, spent twelve years in North and South America, eight years in Asia, seven years in the Middle East and three years in Europe.
 Geoghegan arrived in Brazil in March 1997 to establish the group's operations in the country following the creation of Banco HSBC Bamerindus S.A.
 He was appointed a group general manager of HSBC Holdings plc in the same year.

-In January 2000, as president of HSBC Bank Brasil S.A.- Banco Multiplo, he became responsible for all of HSBC's business throughout South America and chaired the group's regional executive committee.
+In January 2000, as president of HSBC Bank (Brazil), he became responsible for all of HSBC's business throughout South America and chaired the group's regional executive committee.
 In October 2000 he became President of HSBC Investment Bank Brasil HSBC Seguros S.A. which resulted from the group's acquisition of CCF and the incorporation of certain activities of HSBC Brasil.

 Once Geoghegan was appointed chief executive and a director HSBC Bank plc on 1 January 2004, he gave up the position of UK CEO on 6 March 2006 which was in turn filled by Dyfrig John.